 - a.
 Building Setbacks - i.
 Setbacks are measured parallel to lot lines. - ii.
 All buildings and structures must be located at or behind any required minimum front, side, or rear setback except as indicated in §2.2.3.c.
 Setback Encroachments. - iii.
 The facade of a principal building must be built at or in front of any maximum front setback for each story of a building.
 The façade of upper stories may not project forward of the façade of the first story except through the use of permitted building components and building frontages. - iv.
-Buildings and structures are not permitted to encroach upon any easement or the right-of-way of any public thoroughfare. - v.
-Lots that cannot meet tower setback requirements on all sides are not appropriate for tall buildings.
+Buildings and structures are not permitted to

-FIGURE 2.4.2 Lot Dimensions
+FIGURE 2.2 (a) Lot Dimensions

-FIGURE 2.4.2 Setbacks
+FIGURE 2.2 (b) Setbacks